Kexodus1/Ark-Ascended-Tools/README.md

 - Alarm / Timer<BR>
    - Set the HR:MIN:SEC then start the timer for it to count down.
 Will play a sound when it reaches zero if the checkbox is selected.<BR><BR>

+- XP Party (BETA)<BR>
+   - Start the program while hovering over item to craft, will automatically craft item.<BR>
+   - If "Broth / Chili" checked will automatically use Broth of Enlightenment every 20 minutes from hotbar 1 and Focal Chili every 15 minutes from hotbar 2.<BR>
+   - If "Eat / Drink" checked will automatically eat every 55 minutes from hotbar 9 and drink every 25 minutes from hotbar 0.<BR>
+   - (3440x1440 ONLY) Start "Toilet Buff" while seated on toilet.
+Will automatically open inventory, que drawing paper, close inventory, punch air, poop with numpad +, eat / drink (need food in slots 5-7 and drink in 8-0), and reopen inventory when paper gets low and reque.(Do not check "Eat / Drink" with this)(REQUIRES BOB'S TALL TALES)<BR><BR>

 Troubleshooting
 =================================